nschnitman/Masterkey/README.md

 4. Open a web browser and navigate to the URL of the web application.
 ## Features

-Pj-Masterkey includes the following features:
+MasterKey includes the following features:

 - Keycard management, allowing you to manage the keycards of hotel employees
 - Support for cellphones and physical keys, enabling you to track all types of keycards